 Will I be able to focus more time on other projects?

-However, you’ll need to follow some guidelines to ensure that quality is understood, met and continuously improved with your outsourcing provider.
-Follow our top seven rules below to implement the same (or better) quality for seamless outsourcing offshore.
+The truth is, ensuring quality is not an overnight process – you’ll need to follow some guidelines to guarantee that quality is understood, met and continuously improved with your outsourcing provider.
+We’ve outlined a few rules below to implement the same (or better) quality for seamless outsourcing.

+The last thing you need on your plate is to partner with a provider that is married to specific tech stack that you’re not familiar with.
 Be sure that your provider can align with your technology.
 The more control you have over the process, the easier the transition will be.
-Plus, by choosing a company that can work well within your system, your end clients will never know that you are outsourcing.
+Further, by choosing a company that can work well within your system, your end clients will never know that you are outsourcing (a win-win).
 Ask your provider about any other programs they offer to build on your tech infrastructure.

 Give Clear Expectations

 Don’t let miscommunication get in the way of progress.
 By setting up important goals and clear expectations upfront, you’ll remove headaches later on.
-If there is any confusion, address it head-on, before work even begins.
-This way, your provider will know how to serve your needs and help ensuring quality outsourcing.
+If there is any confusion, address it directly, before work even begins.
+This way, your provider will know how to serve your needs and help ensure quality outsourcing.